 So just lie back and enjoy the sights of the snow-capped peaks in the distance and breathe in the delightfully pure air of Ladakh for a good 24 hours before the action begins.
 We will send you the soft copy of a detailed guide book which includes all the places you will visit as well as some details about Ladakh and its history.
 Use this day to go through that guide book at leisure.

-DAY 2 – After breakfast, you will visit the Shey Gompa, the stupas and monastery at Choglamasar, Sindhu Ghat, the Magnetic Hill and the confluence of the Indus and the Zanskar.
-We will break for lunch at Nimoo.
+After breakfast, you can visit the Shey Gompa, the stupas and monastery at Choglamasar, Sindhu Ghat, the Magnetic Hill and the confluence of the Indus and the Zanskar.
+Break for lunch at Nimoo.
 After visiting the ancient monasteries and chortens at Likir and Alchi, you can tuck in for the night at Uley Tokpo.

 Shey Gompa is a beautiful village about 15 kilometres from Leh.
 It used to be the summer capital of the Namgyal rulers of Ladakh.
 The main sights of attraction here are a palace and a monastery.
 The gompa or monastery is still partially in use.
 It has a small library, a collection of ancient thangkas and stupas.
 The walls of the monastery have Manis or stones inscribed with prayers.
 The main attraction here is a three-storey-high statue of Sakyamuni Buddha.
 It is made of copper and is gold- plated.
 This is said to be the second largest such statue in the region and was commissioned to be built in 1655 along with the palace.